Visiting our archives and enquiries

 The Assessment Archive

 The Triangle Building

 Requesting a copy of a syllabus or specification

-If you require a copy of a past syllabus, this can be supplied and is subject to a search and copy fee.
-Please contact Archives & Heritage at firstname.lastname@example.org for advice.
+A copy of a past syllabus may be supplied and is subject to a search and copy fee.
+Please contact the Assessment Archive at email@example.com for advice.

 Your personal information submitted when making an enquiry is used and stored in accordance with the Cambridge Assessment Data Protection and Privacy Statement.